Jraykekreate/failedExtensionRetry/README.md

 6. Test the Extension:
    - Open your LinkedIn feed (https://www.linkedin.com/feed/)
-   - The extension should now be active, processing posts based on the predefined configuration.
+   - The extension should now be active, processing posts based on the topic you give it🙂.